Dear Board of Directors:

 Credit unions with 25 or fewer entries on their LAR may report and submit the data in paper form.
 However, all credit unions that have more than 25 entries on the LAR must submit their reports in an automated, machine-readable, form.

-The Internet site http://www.ffiec.gov/hmda/contactNCUA.htm (opens new window) provides an overview of all acceptable LAR submission methods.
-The FRB prefers receiving automated LAR data by e-mail at the address: firstname.lastname@example.org.
+The Internet site (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) provides an overview of all acceptable LAR submission methods.
+The FRB prefers receiving automated LAR data by e-mail at the address: email@example.com.
 Transmissions by methods other than e-mail may be delayed due to FRB security protocols.

 To ensure data can be successfully read by the FRB by e-mail, your credit union should use the edit check feature of the HMDA data entry software prior to encrypting and submitting your transmission file.

 Data is considered to be successfully received by the FRB once the FRB has opened and loaded your data onto its mainframe computer.
 When the FRB has successfully loaded your data, it will confirm receipt of the file by faxing or emailing an edit report that lists potential data errors.
 You should retain a dated copy of the edit report with your credit union’s records.
 The following general time frames will apply:

 - If you sent your submission via Internet e-mail, you should receive an edit report by fax within a week of transmitting your report.

 - If you sent your submission via diskette or CD-ROM, you should receive an edit report via fax within two weeks of mailing your report.

 Credit unions submitting their data by e-mail will receive an e-mail message from the FRB that confirms receipt of the submission.
 It is important to not confuse the confirmation that the FRB has received your submission with the edit report that documents the FRB has successfully loaded your data onto its mainframe computer.
 The FRB only considers your data as being received when it issues the edit report.